veny/GearmaNode/README.md

 });
 ```
 It tries to connect to ALL job servers and fires `error` if one registration fails.

 A registered function can be unregistered via `worker#removeFunction`.
+Call `Worker#resetAbilities` to notify the server(s) that the worker is no longer able to do any functions it previously registered.

 #### Worker events
 * **socketConnect** - when a job server connected (physical connection is lazy opened by first data sending), has parameter **job server UID**